thomann/plotAR/README.md

 | space |  toggle velocity |
 |   r   |  reload   |

-> Naturally, you also can visit the server page on your computer: <http://localhost:2908/plotVR.html>.
-> If your keyboard focus

 Now if you plot something new it will be reloaded in your cardboard:
 ```r
 plotVR(trees)